 Read on to learn what menu means, the history behind it, and a few other helpful tips and tricks.

-A menu is a list of dishes or drinks available for sale at a restaurant.
+A menu is a list of dishes or drinks-perhaps including a lamb wine pairing-available for sale at a restaurant.
 The term itself is French in origin, but ultimately comes from the Latin root word minutus.
 Minutus means "something made small", so it can be inferred that menus were viewed as a way to take a large list of dishes and offerings and distilling them down into a smaller list for patrons.
 In bars, they’re generally used to establish wine bottle price, wine by the glass, liquor prices, and more.

 While the majority of the time the meaning of menu is applied to food and beverages, that’s not always the case.
 The word menu is also used frequently in the context of electronic devices and computer programs.
 There it usually refers to a navigable list of options a user can interact with.

 And, of course, the meaning of menu can be applied in virtually any context where a list of services or options is presented to a customer or user.
 Think of a dog groomer with a menu of services.